michuW93/microsoft_azure_fundamentals/README.md

 `Health advisories` -  if Microsoft upgrade something or one of you features which you use are being deprecated and you need to upgrade
 `Security advisiories` - notification or violations that may affect the availability of your Azure services.

 You can also create alert when you want to be notified (by email/sms/push notification/mobile app) if there will be any changes to your services e.g planned maintenance.
+For example you can create `Budget alerts` when cost of the current billing period for an Azure subscription exceed a limit.

 There is also `Monitor` which provide detailed information about resource (can't be applied for whole resource group).